Uncertainty reduction theory: Uncertainty measurement

 In addition, the subjectivity of people's self-assessment render the premise of uncertainty reduction problematic.
 The generation of uncertainty comes from people's lack of knowledge about themselves, information and environment.
 However, it is primarily people's self-perception about one's own cognitions and ability that cause uncertainty, and this self-perception itself is hard to measure.
 In Brashers' study on uncertainty management's application to health communication, he explains the uncertainty of self-perception that people's feeling of uncertain is not necessarily correspond to its self-assessment of available knowledge.

 Beyond initial interaction

 Uncertainty reduction theory has been cast doubt on its association with communication beyond initial interaction.
-Planalp & Honeycutt suggest that people's potential changes, lack of understanding each other, or impetuous behavior will increase uncertainty in communication outside initial interaction.
+Planalp and Honeycutt suggest that people's potential changes, lack of understanding each other, or impetuous behavior will increase uncertainty in communication outside initial interaction.
 Their study questions the assumption that increased knowledge of other people and relationships will help social actors to function effectively in the social world.
 However, their findings provide supportive evidence that uncertainty (in long-term relationships) usually impacts negatively on the relationship.